How to cut a perfect hole in glass/ carbon/ kevlar laminates.

 Here is a new article on how to cut a perfect hole in glass carbon and kevlar laminates.

 The basics is very simple: use the right tool at the right speed.

 The tool is by far the most important part of the equation.
-I use fantastic diamond coated carbide brad point jobbers specifically designed for this job.
+We custom designed diamond coated carbide brad point jobbers specifically shaped for this job.
 They are high quality aerospace drill bits made in the U.S.A.The jobbers are carbide hard diamond coated and brad point shaped to penetrate the toughest carbon fiber and kevlar fiber laminates.
 The flute shape enables an easy extraction of the drilling material up and out of the hole, reducing burring.
 This makes very clean holes even in softer glass fiber and kevlar laminates.
 They stay centered without having to make a hole point.